Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel

 Financial Considerations

-1. Review Budgets to Address Potential Front-Loading of Costs: Develop or revise litigation budgets to account for what is likely to be increased cost earlier in litigation, due to early delivery of sworn witness statements and document disclosure.
-Consider the specific costs associated with preparing sworn witness statements in budgets and adapt discovery-based costs to the up-front evidence model and Redfern production process.
-At the same time, expenses related to oral examinations can be eliminated, and costs of procedural motions can likely be significantly reduced.
-But the timing of legal spend will almost certainly change under the new model.
+1. Review Budgets to Address Potential Front-Loading of Costs: One of the aims of the new Rules is to reduce overall costs by condensing litigation timelines.
+To achieve this, there will likely be increased cost earlier in litigation due to early delivery of sworn witness statements and document disclosure.
+Consider the specific costs associated with preparing sworn witness statements in budgets and adapt discovery-based costs to the up-front evidence model and two-phase document production process.
+You can likely significantly reduce expenses related to oral examinations and procedural motions.

-2. Consider Impact on Reserves: Review and update your process for setting and managing reserves related to litigation claims to ensure that adequate funds are available to cover potential legal costs, including settlements, judgments, and legal fees.
+2. Consider Impact on Reserves: Review and update your process for setting and managing reserves related to litigation claims to ensure adequate funds are available to cover potential legal costs, including settlements, judgments, and fees.
 If the Rules are amended as proposed, we expect faster resolution of cases through settlement or judgment.
-Businesses must ensure they have sufficient cash flow to address litigation liabilities and related financial impacts.
-On the positive side, shorter litigation timelines should also reduce uncertainty in litigation cost projections.
+On the positive side, shorter litigation timelines should reduce uncertainty in litigation cost projections.
 Reserves analyses should include consultation with external counsel and financial advisors.

 1. Consider Early Case Assessment Processes: Develop criteria to identify key documents and critical internal witnesses early and easily.
 Relevant documents must be preserved for review, even if not produced.
 Streamline processes for early case assessment and management to handle the increased demands of early case preparation, including potential increased demands on the time of businesspeople.